CINNAMON bark Overview Information

 How does it work?

-The oils found in cinnamon bark are thought to reduce spasms, reduce gas (flatulence), and stimulate the appetite.
-Cinnamon might also increase blood flow.
-Cinnamon bark also contains a chemical that might work like insulin to lower blood sugar.
+The oils found in cinnamon bark are thought to reduce spasms, reduce gas (flatulence), stimulate the appetite, and fight bacteria and fungi.
+Cinnamon might also decrease blood pressure and blood lipids.
+Cinnamon bark chemicals might work like insulin to lower blood sugar.
 However, these effects are thought to be fairly weak.

 There are also ingredients in cinnamon bark called tannins that might help wounds by acting as an astringent, and also prevent diarrhea.

 - Hay fever (allergic rhinitis).
-Research suggests that taking a specific product (ClearGuard Access Business Group, LLC) that contains cinnamon bark extract, acerola fruit concentrate, and powdered Spanish needles can reduce hay fever symptoms and people with seasonal allergies.
+Research shows that taking cinnamon bark extract along with acerola fruit concentrate and powdered Spanish needles can reduce hay fever symptoms in people with seasonal allergies.

 - Irritable bowel syndrome (IBS).
-Early research suggests that consuming a formula containing cinnamon bark, bilberry, slippery elm bark, and agrimony twice daily for 3weeks can increase bowel movements and reduce stomach pain, bloating and straining in people with IBS.
+Early research shows that consuming a formula containing cinnamon bark, bilberry, slippery elm bark, and agrimony twice daily for 3 weeks can increase bowel movements and reduce stomach pain, bloating and straining in people with IBS.